RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2018-09-13-PoshBot-Use.md

 * Is there something abnormal in the output that should be highlighted?
 Consider doing so!
 Are there disabled users in your output?
 Consider listing them out (alphabetically of course) in a warning, ahead of the command output
 * Is there output that generally isn't needed?
 Consider excluding it by default, and adding a switch to override - (e.g. AD group membership data might exclude disabled users by default)

-## Output needs more consideration
+## Output Needs More Consideration

 ### Pick sane defaults